-Wayne County Community College District will grant four credit hours of credit, without fee payment, for the Fire Academy, Police Academy, Emergency Medical Training, military service,
+Wayne County Community College District will grant four credit hours of credit, without fee payment, for the Fire Academy, Police Academy, Emergency Medical Training, military service, conscientious objector, Peace Corps, or Volunteers in Service to America (VISTA) service and experience, subject to the following stipulations:

 - 1. Credit will be granted only for one of these training or service experiences. - 2.
 Credit for military service will be granted only for active duty service of one year or more. - 3.
 Credit for Fire and Police Academy experience will be granted only after completion of academy training, and one year of active duty with a public fire protection or law enforcement agency. - 4.
 Credit for Peace Corps and VISTA experience will be granted only after completion of the appropriate tour of duty. - 5.
 Credit for conscientious objector service will be granted only for those objectors who rendered service to the community as a result of their legally determined conscientious objector status. - 6.
 This credit will not satisfy any part of the 15 credits at WCCCD required for graduation. - 7.
-This credit is general elective credit and does not apply toward the fulfillment of any general education requirement for a degree. - 8.
-This credit will be recorded on the student's academic record, without grade, as follows: - EMS 9994 credits Emergency Medical Training - FAE 999.....
-4 credits Fire Academy Experience - MSE 999 4 credits Military Service Experience - PAE 999.....
-4 credits Police Academy Experience - PCE 999 4 credits Peace Corps Experience - VSE 999.....
-4 credits VISTA Experience - 9.
-To obtain this credit, students must meet the following criteria: - a.
-Be currently registered or have earned credit for at least one WCCCD credited course b.
-Present official certificates to the Registrar attesting to the Fire Academy training (diploma or other official verification); military service (DD 214 preferred); or Peace Corps, VISTA, Police Academy, or Emergency Medical Training experience.
-Contact 313-496-2862 for further information.
+This credit is general elective credit and does not apply toward the fulfillment of any general education requirement for a degree.

+Conscientious Objector Service

+EMS 999

+Emergency Medical Training

+FAE 999

+Fire Academy Experience